TiaanNieuwoudt/mikrotik_ip-blocker/README.md

 Ip addresses gets added to sqlite database and simple IP address: date time mail of IP's blocked is sent via email once per day

+Anyone is welcome to provide me with some kind of task that needs to be done on mikrotik, I'll be happy to give it a try.